-When you’ve worked long and hard to purchase an investment property and have sunk a sizeable proportion of your hard-earned cash into it, the last thing you’d want is for your money to be wasted.
+When you’ve worked long and hard to purchase an investment property, the last thing you’d want is for your money to be wasted.
 However, damage caused by fire, theft, storms and even bad tenants can lead to costly repair and leave you significantly out of pocket.

 Compare landlord policies from Australian brands and apply securely

 So, is landlord insurance really worth it?

 This type of cover is suitable for people who are renting out a house, unit or flat they own.
 Every landlord would be well aware that renting a property out to tenants is not without its risks, so it’s important that you take out appropriate protection to guarantee your own peace of mind.

 Landlord insurance protects you from the common risks that properties encounter, as well as the risks that arise directly as a result of having tenants.
 All of these risks can end up being incredibly costly if you don’t have the best* landlord insurance policy for you in place.

 What should the best* landlord insurance policies cover?

 No two insurance policies are the same.
 Some landlord insurance cover is designed to be taken out in unison with your home and contents insurance.
 Other policies are more comprehensive and do not require this.
 There are some general ground rules to look out for.
 The best* landlord insurance is subjective to your needs, although the policy you choose should offer adequate coverage for each type of situation.

 - loss or damage caused by earthquakes

 - loss and damage caused by storms, rainwater and run-off